Preposition stranding: Libyan Arabic (LA)

-P-stranding in wh-movement sentences are normally banned in LA.
+P-stranding in wh-movement sentences is normally banned in LA.
 However, a recent study found that a preposition seems to be stranded in a resumptive wh-question.

 Sluicing and p-stranding

 Sluicing is a specific type of ellipsis that involves wh-phrases.
 In sluicing, the wh-phrase is stranded while the sentential portion of the constituent question is deleted.
 It is important to note that the preposition is stranded inside the constituent questions before sluicing.
 Some languages allow prepositional stranding under sluicing, while other languages ban it.
 The theory of preposition stranding generalization (PSG) suggests that if a language allows preposition stranding under wh-movement, that language will also allow preposition stranding under sluicing.
 PSG is not obeyed universally; examples of the banning of p-stranding under sluicing are provided below.

 Preposition stranding under sluicing

 In English

 Prepositional stranding under sluicing is allowed in English because prepositional phrases are not islands in English.